Skip Navigation

 Enfamil Lawsuit Claims Premature Infant Required Partial Intestine Removal From NEC Side Effects

-An Enfamil lawsuit filed by a New York woman says feeding her newborn infant Enfamil led to a deadly condition that has left the child facing life-long gastrointestinal issues.
+A lawsuit filed by a New York woman says feeding her newborn infant Enfamil led to serious and life-threatening side effects, causing the premature child to develop a devastating condition known as necrotizing enterocolitis (NEC), which will result in life-long gastrointestinal issues.

 The complaint (PDF) was brought by Quadria Breaker, on behalf of herself and her infant, identified only as Baby Z.L., last month in Cook County Circuit Court in Illinois.
 The case was later removed to the U.S. District Court for the Northern District of Illinois on March 10 by the defendant, Mead Johnson & Company LLC, the maker of Enfamil infant formula.